gephi/gephi-documentation/gephi-desktop/docs/Plugins/Export.md

 Create a new exporter UI class, for instance *MyExporterUI* that implements `ExporterUI`.

-Your UI class is responsible of providing the JPanel associated to your exporter and set settings value to your *MyExporter* instance.
+Your UI class is responsible for providing the JPanel associated to your exporter and set settings value to your *MyExporter* instance.
 The system will ask for a JPanel, show a setting dialog and then call `unsetup()`.
 If users validate the settings panel by hitting OK, the `unsetup()` method is called with update set as true and ask the UI to write the setting values.
 The sample below will help you:

 ```java